Correlator with tensor currents and two masses at two loops: Summary and conclusion

 \section{Summary and conclusion}

-We have presented the first complete analytical calculation of the vacuum-to-vacuum correlator of two quark tensor currents with two massive quarks, retaining the full momentum dependence.
-Our results extend previous studies by providing NLO corrections for arbitrary $q^2$, thereby filling a gap in the literature and correcting an inconsistency in the results of Ref.~\cite{Bharucha:2010im}, which seemingly omitted the renormalization of the tensor current.
+We have presented the first complete analytical calculation of the vacuum-to-vacuum correlator of two flavour-non-diagonal tensor currents of massive quarks, retaining the full dependence on the two quark masses and the external momentum.
+Our results extend previous studies by providing NLO corrections for arbitrary $q^2$, thereby filling a gap in the literature and correcting an inconsistency in the results of Ref.~\cite{Bharucha:2010im}, which seemingly omitted the renormalisation of the tensor current.

 We provide all analytical expressions in machine-readable \texttt{Mathematica} format, facilitating their use in applications such as unitarity bounds and QCD sum rules.
 Using these expressions, we have presented numerical results for selected quark-mass values and demonstrated that the NLO corrections reduce the theoretical uncertainties compared to the LO predictions.
 The uncertainties, though reduced, remain non-negligible and should be accounted for in precision applications.